 According to multiple studies, tremella has anti-inflammatory, antioxidant, and anti-fatigue properties.
 But what really makes it a skincare must-have is its potent hydrating powers.
 Similar to hyaluronic acid, tremella can draw and lock in moisture to the skin.
 However, due to its smaller particles, tremella holds 5x more water than hyaluronic acid.
 What does this mean for you?
 Smoother, stronger, more hydrated skin!
-Enjoy the benefits of tremella mushroom in our collagen-boosting Plant Collagen mix.
+Enjoy the benefits of tremella mushroom in the collagen-boosting Plant Collagen mix.

 A lion’s mane mushroom is an edible mushroom with white, hair-like strands (hence the name)!
 What makes this functional mushroom so ferocious?
 It’s a natural nootropic - meaning it can actually improve your mental performance.